About Partners in Community Outreach

 Maternal Infant Health Outreach Workers (MIHOW)

 Maternal Infant Health Outreach Workers Program is a parent-to-parent intervention that targets families from pregnancy through the child’s third year of life.
 The program employs and trains parents to serve families in their own communities to encourage and support healthy lifestyles, positive parenting practices, and to help families understand and promote healthy child development.
-In West Virginia, the MIHOW program is available in Fayette, Raleigh, Mingo, Monongalia, Ohio and bordering communities of Greenbrier and Nicholas counties.
+In West Virginia, the MIHOW program is available in Mingo and Ohio counties.

 Parents as Teachers

 Parents as Teachers is the overarching program philosophy of providing parents with child development knowledge and parenting support.
 The Parents as Teachers National Center drives that philosophy through four components (personal visits, group connections, screening and resource network) and three key areas of emphasis (parent-child interaction, development-centered parenting and family well-being).
-In West Virginia, PAT is available in Barbour, Berkeley, Boone, Brooke, Calhoun, Clay, Doddridge, Grant, Greenbrier, Hampshire, Hancock, Hardy, Jefferson, Lincoln, Kanawha, Marshall, McDowell, Mercer, Mineral, Monongalia, Monroe, Morgan, Nicholas, Pleasants, Pocahontas, Preston, Randolph, Ritchie, Summers, Taylor, Tucker, Tyler, Wetzel, Wirt, Wood and Wyoming counties.
+In West Virginia, PAT is available in Barbour, Berkeley, Boone, Brooke, Calhoun, Clay, Doddridge, Fayette, Gilmer, Grant, Greenbrier, Hampshire, Hancock, Hardy, Jefferson, Lincoln, Kanawha, Ohio, Marshall, McDowell, Mercer, Mineral, Mingo (with bordering communities in Wayne), Monongalia, Monroe, Morgan, Nicholas, Preston, Raleigh, Randolph, Ritchie, Roane, Summers, Taylor, Tucker, Tyler, Wetzel, Wirt, Wood and Wyoming counties.

 Looking for company on this journey into parenthood?